 Turn Your Perishable LTL from “Necessary Evil” to “Supply Chain Enabler”.Transportfolio

-Today’s supply chains are changing—they are becoming increasingly complex.
-There are many reasons behind this, but consumer buying influences and multi-channel sales seem to be driving more change than others.
-The Millennial generation’s buying behavior is highly based on brand, health, and convenience.
-We’re seeing healthier, more convenient products sold through new channels as a result, which is driving average order size down, frequency of delivery up, and, naturally, greater scrutiny on supply chains.
+Millennials are also influencing supply chains because their buying behavior is highly based on brand, health, and convenience.
+Now, we’re seeing healthier, more convenient perishable products sold through new channels, which is driving average order size down, frequency of delivery up, and putting greater scrutiny on supply chains.

 Shippers may have a difficult time forecasting how much product or inbound materials are needed, transportation providers lose the ability to consolidate with consistent volume, customers receive less consistency in service, and consumers don’t know why their favorite product isn’t on the shelf.

 As you can see below, with the right model to support your perishable LTL orders, you can achieve greater efficiency across your entire supply chain.
 The net result is an enabled supply chain offering a way to manage freight spend, change, and risk, all while improving efficiency.

 Ultimately, results can vary by situation.
 But I’ve seen many companies make a similar transformation, creating a more efficient supply chain, and allowing them to do what they do best—selling and marketing their great products.